Gang of Youths new album

 This page is a running collection of information about Gang of Youths’ next studio album.
 We’ll update this whenever we get new information.
 If you have a quote or news item about the new Gang of Youths album, please contact us.

-Album title: unknown
+Album title: Angel In Realtime

 Latest New Album News

 February 8, 2022: In addition to Angel In Realtime, February 25 will also see the release of a 7-inch vinyl featuring a new demo called “A Fantastic Death” and an alternate version of “The Angel Of 8th Ave.”

 November 10, 2021: Gang of Youths announced its new album, Angel In Realtime, today.
 They also premiered a new song, “Tend The Garden,” and announced world tour dates in Europe, North America, and Australia/New Zealand spanning much of 2022.